telegramdesktop/tdesktop/README.md

 [![Preview of Telegram Desktop][preview_image]][preview_image_url]

-The source code is published under GPLv3 with OpenSSL exception, the license is available [here][license].
+The source code is published under GPLv3 with an OpenSSL exception; the license is available [here][license].

 ## Supported systems